No Result

 Lucretia Cunningham

-Lucretia Cunningham is a freelance multimedia journalist and Air Force Reserve public affairs specialist.
-After serving over 10 years as a medic in the active duty Air Force, Lucretia cross-trained to public affairs in the reserve component and attended the Defense Information School at Ft.
-Meade, Maryland.
-She has a bachelor’s degree in communications from Old Dominion University in Norfolk, Virginia, and has reported in Virginia’s Historic Triangle and Hampton Roads region.
+Lucretia Cunningham is a freelance correspondent with U.S. Military Publishing and Air Force Reserve public affairs specialist.
+After serving over 10 years as an active duty Air Force medic, Lucretia cross-trained to public affairs and obtained her bachelor’s degree in communications from Old Dominion University in Norfolk, Virginia.
+Her master’s degree in communication management is from the University of Southern California.
+She has worked as a journalist in Virginia’s Hampton Roads region, and as a broadcast reporter in Reno, Nevada.

 Related Posts